Aeurias/NadeshikoSlimeVR/README.md

 > This is highly experimental, in design, writeup and testing process at the moment!
 Expect many changes to be made to this branch before finalized.

 > [!IMPORTANT]
-> For the regular, WEMOS D1 Mini variant please view the main branch [Here!](https://github.com/Aeurias/NadeshikoSlimeVR/)
+> For the regular, WEMOS D1 Mini variant please view the [main branch here!](https://github.com/Aeurias/NadeshikoSlimeVR/)

+> [!WARNING]
+> Some sections below has yet to be updated for the ESP32-C3 Supermini variant!

-These are one of the smallest module based SlimeVR trackers possible, similar to [Gorbit99's Tiny Slime](https://github.com/gorbit99/tiny-slime), almost as small as extension trackers!
-There is however a drawback with this compared to the regular @Nadeshiko SlimeVR's or any built with WEMOS D1 Mini's, the WiFi performance is much weaker on the ESP32-C3 Supermini, so can probably only be used with a router setup in the same room as the trackers.
-The PCB does have a slot to let WiFi RF pass through without hinderance just like with the my other slimes, but not sure how helpful that will be tho for this scale.
-We'll see after some tests!
+These are one of the smallest WiFi module based SlimeVR trackers possible, similar to [Gorbit99's Tiny Slime](https://github.com/gorbit99/tiny-slime), as small as extension trackers!
+The idea was for these to be a replacement for wired extension trackers, whose cable can get in the way and are prone to damage, and be a more useable and comfortable size for tracking locations such as shoulders, lower arms, neck, or head.

+There is however a drawback with this small size compared to the regular [@Nadeshiko SlimeVR's](https://github.com/Aeurias/NadeshikoSlimeVR/) or any built with ESP32 D1 Mini's; the WiFi performance is much weaker on the ESP32-C3 Supermini, to be used with a router setup in the same room as the trackers without wall interference.

 Due to how small these are, there is no option to connect an extension tracker, as that will only increase the overall size and cost of a whole tracker set.
-So these can basically be used as chubby extension instead lol

 @Nadeshiko's Mini Slimes run on a [ESP32-C3 Supermini](https://www.aliexpress.com/item/1005005877531694.html) with an IMU IC of your choice that has the same module profile as the [BMI160](https://www.aliexpress.com/w/wholesale-GY%2525252dBMI160.html) or [Meia's BMI-270](https://store.kouno.xyz/products/bmi270-breakout-board)'s.
 They use the [TP4056 Unprotected lithium charger](https://www.aliexpress.com/item/1005005468881238.html) module for 3.7V LiPo batteries.